pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

                 ...
                 enable_plan_schemas: true adaptor
       ```
-For a adaptor more detailed manifest snippet, see [Starter Snippet for Your Broker](#broker-starter-snippet) sideways.
+F or a adaptor more detailed manifest snippet, see [Starter Snippet for Your Broker](#broker-starter-snippet) sideways.